-Students who receive a course grade below 79%, FAIL, a GPA below 3.0, or do not meet professionalism expectations by the end of any term, will be placed on Probation and notified of such by the Program Director.
-The notification will be sent to the student via email and in a certified letter.
-In the written notification, the Program Director will outline the reason(s) for Probation and the requirements the student has to meet to be removed from Probation.
+Students who receive a course grade below 79% or a GPA below 3.0 at the end of any term will be placed on Academic Probation for the following term and notified of such by the Program Director.
+Students not meeting professionalism standards at any point during the program will be placed on Professionalism Probation and notified of such by the Program Director.
+The length and conditions of a Professionalism Probation will be determined by the Student Progress Committee on a case-by-case basis.
+Notification of Probation will be sent to the student via email and in a certified letter.
+In the written notification, the Program Director will outline the reason(s) for Probation and list the requirements the student has to meet in order to be removed from Probation.

-Students placed on academic Probation:
+Students placed on Probation:

-- Must acknowledge the receipt of the probationary status by signing the probation letter sent via email and submitting it to the Program Director within 5 business days (counted from the date the email was sent). - Must create a plan for improving grades and/or professional behavior and submit it to the Academic Advisor for approval within 5 business days from receipt of the Probation letter. - Must meet with an academic advisor at least twice a month while on Probation.
-It is the student's responsibility to schedule the meetings. - May not hold any student society position.
+- MUST acknowledge the receipt of the probationary status by signing the probation letter sent via email and submitting it to the Program Director within 5 business days (counted from the date the email was sent). - MUST create a plan for improving academic or professional behavior and submit it to their Academic Advisor for approval within 5 business days of receipt of the Probation letter. - MUST meet with their academic advisor at least twice a month while on Probation.
+It is the student's responsibility to schedule the meetings. - May NOT hold any student government/society position.

-If the Probation plan is not followed, or if the students subsequently fail to obtain a GPA of 3.0, a final grade in any of the courses below 79%, or NO CREDIT in PASS/NO CREDIT courses, or fail to demonstrate professionalism, they will be referred to the SPC for dismissal.
+If the Probation plan is not followed or if in a subsequent term the student fails to obtain a GPA of at least 3.0, a final grade in any of the courses of at least 79%, or fails to demonstrate professionalism standards, they will be referred to the SPC for dismissal.